-Sealing around windows is one of the most critical operations for the success of the Caviteclad system.
+EZpanel system.
 The data sheets detail in pictorial terms how the instruction above should be carried out.
-Follow these details implicitly.
+Follow these details explicitly.

-Basic principles to apply when sealing your windows:-
+Basic principles to apply when sealing your windows:

-- Don't be mean with your application of sealant.
-All beads of sealant must be 5mm across. - 2.
-The sealant has to have a reasonable area to seal against and be installed over a bond breaker. - 3.
-Always lightly tool or spread your sealant into place with your finger.
+- Don't be mean with your application of sealant or pipe cement.
+All beads of sealant must be 5mm across. - The sealant has to have a reasonable area to seal against so make sure the background is clean and dry. - Always lightly tool or spread your sealant into place with your finger.